 |Release date: January 2021 | Display: 1.0 inch TFT LCD | Battery life: up to 5 days | Water resistance: 5 ATM | Weight: 24 grams | Sensors: 3-axis accelerometer, optical heart rate sensor, SpO2 | Built-in GPS: No (Connected GPS) | Contactless payments: No| Music storage: No | Cellular: No | Operating system: Proprietary|

-Galaxy Watch 4 represents the latest and greatest offering from Samsung.
-Unlike other smartwatches under its belt, this one does not run on Tizen.
+Galaxy Watch 5 represents the latest and greatest offering from Samsung.
+Unlike some other smartwatches under its belt, this one does not run on Tizen.
 Instead, Samsung has teamed up with Google and is running Android Wear 3.0 with a OneUI Watch 3.5 overlay.
-This is the only smartwatch currently to run the latest version of Google’s operating system.
-Others are expected to join it by mid-2022.

-You could probably say, the Samsung Galaxy Watch 4 is Apple Watch’s greatest opponent.
-They are fighting for the same space – folks who want are not satisfied with just a fitness watch.
+You could probably say, the Samsung Galaxy Watch 5 is Apple Watch’s greatest opponent.
+The duo is fighting for pretty much the same space – folks who want are not satisfied with just a fitness watch.
 Both devices are fully fledged smartwatches so come with lots of functionality as well as the ability to install third party apps.

 Apple prefers a sportier look whereas Samsung favors a more sophisticated design.
 The Galaxy Watch oozes style and resembles a traditional timepiece.
-It has a circular face with a precision rotating bezel, a choice of high quality leather straps, and Corning Gorilla Glass protection.
-Two size choices are available for the regular variant – 40mm and 44mm.
-This one can be considered to be the successor the Galaxy Watch Active 2.
-Then we have the Classic option which is an updated version of Watch 3.
-That one can be picked up in 42mm and 46mm size options.
+It has a circular face, a choice of high quality straps, and Corning Gorilla Glass protection.
+Two size choices are available – 40mm and 44mm.

 We suggest going for this watch if you own a Samsung phone.
 It is probably the best choice.
 Some of the watch’s functionality is not available to those who own iPhones or Android phones.
 So those people might be better off looking at other options mentioned in this article.